 PRINCETON — Princeton Police

-GRAND LARCENY: A male subject reported several items were missing from his vehicle on Henry Street.
+BREAKING AND ENTERING; PETIT LARCENY: A female subject reported several items were missing from her residence on East Main Street.

 BREACH OF PEACE; PUBLIC INTOXICATION: Officers responded to the alley behind Mercer Street in reference to a domestic altercation.
 Upon arrival, Lt.
 T.A.
 Gray observed a male subject in that area take a drink from a can of beer.
 The officer arrested the male.
 The male registered a 0.240 blood-alcohol content during a preliminary test.
 Allegedly, the male's girlfriend became belligerent as the male was being arrested.
 The officer then arrested her as well.
 David Cecil, 43, and Edna Runyon, 42, of Princeton, were arrested.

 RECOVERED PROPERTY: Officers located a large amount of currency in trash can on Lower Pine Street.